Aygran/PowerShell-Infrastructure/README.md

 # Get Active Sessions for AD Users -
   This will check against a list of servers (preferably CSV format) and tell you if that username has an active rdp connection.

+# Event Scanner -
+  Scans event log on machine where it's ran, dumping the most recent Error messages into a easily digestable CSV located in C:\Temp\ErrorEventLog.csv